-Risks to which the Company is exposed and which form part of the market risks category are included in Note 17 to the financial statements on pages 48 to 52 together with summaries of the policies for managing these risks.
-These are: market price risk (which comprise other price risk, interest rate risk and foreign currency risk); liquidity risk; counterparty risk and credit risk.
+Risks to which the Company is exposed and which form part of the market risks category are included in Note 16 to the financial statements on pages 48 to 52 together with summaries of the policies for managing these risks.
+These are: market price risk (which comprise other price risk, interest rate risk and foreign currency risk); liquidity risk; counterparty risk; credit risk; and derivative instruments risk.

 Long CFDs are currently used for gearing purposes.
-In addition a day to day overdraft facility can be used if required.
+In addition a day-to-day overdraft facility can be used if required.
 The impact of limited finance from counterparties has not impacted the Company to date, however there are alternative suppliers available in the market place should the need arise.